parthkm78/LLM-LAB/docs/Techncial document/Batch Experiment/BATCH_EXPERIMENT_ANALYSIS.md

 🎯 **Tab 5 - Cost Efficiency**: ROI analysis with Pareto optimization
 🎯 **Tab 6 - AI Insights**: Predictive modeling with strategic recommendations

-This system establishes a professional foundation for understanding and optimizing LLM parameter configurations specifically for creative writing tasks, providing actionable insights with mathematical rigor for continuous improvement and strategic parameter selection.
+This system establishes a professional foundation for understanding and optimizing LLM parameter configurations specifically for Response Quality  tasks, providing actionable insights with mathematical rigor for continuous improvement and strategic parameter selection.

 ## 📖 APPENDICES